 For a while now, Bitcoin and the cryptocurrency market have been compared to the rise of the internet, and the subsequent dot com crash of the early 2000s.
-Here, we will investigate this comparison, looking at both the volatility of crypto and of the internet companies of the late 90s, with a focus on global adoption of new assets, speculative trading, innovative technology, and large, far-reaching crashes.
+Here, we will investigate this comparison, looking at both the volatility of crypto and the internet companies of the late 90s, with a focus on global adoption of new assets, speculative trading, innovative technology and large, far-reaching crashes.

 Crypto and the Rise of the Internet